How do I apply for a postgraduate programme in Computer Science and IT at Heriot-Watt University?

 Can I study for an MSc programme in Computer Science and IT part-time?

 Study for any of our full-time on campus lectured MSc programmes can be done part-time.
 Arrangements for doing this are individually negotiated with the MSc programme's director.
 Part-time students take 2 years to complete such a programme.
 The curriculum of such a lectured MSc programme taken part-time is the same as the curriculum of the programme taken full-time except that study is extended over more than one year.
 Since none of the lectured MSc programmes is primarily designed as a part-time programme, part-time students are warned that lectures and supervised labs taken part-time are not neatly bunched together on one or two days but are spread throughout the week from 9.15 on Monday morning until 17.15 on Friday.
 No lectures are given in the evening.
 This can make it difficult to combine study of particular courses with working part-time on regular days and hours of the week.

 A typical pattern of part-time study on a lectured MSc programme would be to study 4 subject courses in the 1st year and 4 subject courses in the second year and to do the MSc project extended over the 2 years.
-Typical courses consist currently of 36 or 24 lectures of one hour each and 24 hours of supervised labs.
+Typical courses consist currently of 32 or 20 lectures of one hour each and 24 hours of supervised labs.
 Such courses are usually delivered as 3 or 2 lectures of one hour each and a 2 hour lab session every week for 12 weeks of a semester.
 So part-time study could involve 6 hours of lectures and 2 lab sessions of 2 hours each week in semesters 1 and 2 (September to December and January to April) in each of 2 years.
 Most courses are assessed both at the end of the semester in a 2 hour exam paper and by submitted coursework.
-MSc project supervision sessions can be arranged in a very flexible way with your MSc project supervisor.
+MSc project supervision sessions can be arranged in a flexible way with a student's MSc project supervisor.